 As in the previous configuration example, LAG 1 and LAG 2 are used for PXC redundancy.
 LAG 1 has the PXC sub-ports pxc-2.a and pxc-3.a as member links, while LAG 2 has the PXC sub-ports pxc-2.b and pxc-3.b as member links.
 For AS mode, the next requirement is to configure the FPE construct and assign the paired LAG instances to that FPE.
-When entering the fwd-path-ext context, the sdp-id-range must be configured before any fpe instances can be created.
+When entering the fwd-path-ext context, the sdp-id-range must be configured before any FPE instances can be created.
 The sdp-id-range allocates a block of SDP identifiers to be used for the automatic cross-connects between service applications and the FPE.
-Up to 128 SDP identifiers can be allocated in the range 1 to 17407.

-After the sdp-id-range is configured, the fpe instance is created and the user enters the fpe context.
+After the sdp-id-range is configured, the FPE instance is created and the user enters the fpe context.
 The path command is used to assign redundant or non-redundant PXC objects to the FPE.
-In the case of a non-redundant FPE, the path command would refer to a pxc instance.
+In the case of a non-redundant FPE, the path command refers to a pxc instance.
 In the case of a redundant FPE, the path syntax requires that each of the paired LAG instances is assigned to cross-connect "a" or cross-connect "b".

 Each FPE has two fundamental components, known as the transit side and the terminating side.
 The transit side is the side where additional traffic preprocessing is carried out, such as header removal or manipulation.
 It can be considered as the side closest to the network.
 The terminating side is the side where the preprocessed traffic is terminated in a service.
 When an FPE is used, the system automatically assigns cross-connect "a" to the transit side, and cross-connect "b" to the terminating side.

-In the following example, the command path>xc-lag-a "lag-1" assigns LAG 1 to cross-connect "a" and the command path>xc-lag-b "lag-2" assigns LAG 2 to cross-connect "b".
+In the following example, the path>xc-lag-a "lag-1" command assigns LAG 1 to cross-connect "a" and the path>xc-lag-b "lag-2" command assigns LAG 2 to cross-connect "b".
 This means that LAG 1 is the transit side while LAG 2 is the terminating side.

 The application of the FPE also needs to be configured.
-In this example, pw-port true is configured to allow for support of pseudowire-SAP (including Enhanced Subscriber Management (ESM) over pseudowire).
+In this example, pw-port-extension is configured to allow for support of pseudowire-SAP (including Enhanced Subscriber Management (ESM) over pseudowire).
 The other available options (for example, vxlan-termination) are beyond the scope of this chapter.